Joe Biden: Stumbles, tragedies and, now, delayed triumph

 His victory, though, did not come with the usual trappings.
 He did not bring along a clear Democratic Senate majority, and several Democratic House candidates lost, raising the prospect of a closely divided government likely to test his promise of bipartisanship.
 State legislatures also did not flip even as Biden was winning the popular vote by about 5 percentage points.

-In his first public statement as president-elect Saturday, Biden acknowledged the tensions that surely will linger, but called on Americans “to put the anger and the harsh rhetoric behind us and come together as a nation ... to unite, and to heal.”
+In his victory address Saturday in his adopted hometown of Wilmington, Delaware, Biden acknowledge the tensions that surely will linger.
+But he urged Americans to “see each other again, listen to each other again” and “let this grim era of demonization in America begin to end here and now.”

 Biden first joined a Democratic primary race shaped by nearly two dozen rivals -- most considerably younger -- already deep into an ideological fight over issues from universal health care to taxation of billionaires.
-Biden took an open lane, settling where he spent his 36 years as a Delaware senator: a mainstream liberal with an establishment, deal-making core.
+Biden took an open lane, settling where he spent his 36 years in the Senate: a mainstream liberal with an establishment, deal-making core.
 But his visceral, emotional appeal transcended party identity.

 When he warned that reelecting Trump “would forever alter the character” of America, Biden was drawing on life and political experience to tell his fellow Democrats they were having a premature debate.
 In his estimate, they were arguing over where the metaphorical train should go when, in fact, the train was -- and remains -- off the rails.